clapeyre/clapeyre.github.io/about/index.md

 of [git](https://git-scm.com/), [vim](http://www.vim.org/) and
 [LaTeX](https://tug.org/mactex/) on Mac OS and Unix platforms.

-My work today is at the interface between the scientific world and the industry.
+I was a research scientist for several years, working at the interface between academia and the industry.
 In my opinion, both can strongly benefit from each other.
 The industry can no doubt enjoy the added edge that most recent scientific advancements can provide.
 It might be less obvious, but I also think that